sanskratipatel/Dukkan-Ecommerce-Website/README.md

 # Dukkan-Ecommerce-Website

-An eCommerce platform developed using HTML5, CSS3, Python ,(Django), and SQLite.
+An eCommerce platform developed using HTML5, CSS3, Python ,Django and SQLite.

 ## Table of Contents